galaxyproject/training-material/topics/climate/tutorials/fates/tutorial.md

 >    Select a 2D plot with time as x-axis and colored by the rate of total mortality per PFT.
 >    Make sure to adjust the y-axis and save your plots in the output folder (as png file).
 >    > ### {% icon question %} Question
 >    > 1.
-Can you observe?
+Can you observe any pattern?
 Does it make any sense?
 >    >
 >    > > ### {% icon solution %} Solution
 >    > > 1.
 We can clearly see a seasonal cycle.